Social Media Competitions: 3 Top Tips

-A contest or competition can be an exciting and relatively easy way to juice engagement and extend the reach of your online community (and with Christmas 2021 on it’s way, it’s an ideal time to start planning).
+A contest or competition can be an exciting and relatively easy way to juice engagement and extend the reach of your online community.

 Make it worth your while by collecting useful data

 Be clear about the rules (and consistent in how you apply them)

 Top Tip 1: Define Your Goal

 You need to have a very clear objective in mind.
 Decide what success looks like as a first step.
 Some tactics to extend the reach of your contest:

 - Require users to tag a friend (or two) in order to enter

 - Run your contest like a campaign, with prelaunch, launch and post-launch phases

 Contests and competitions are great for promoting a new feature, building awareness of an existing programme, or collecting user-generated content.
 They’re also an ideal way to build engagement with your audience, so make sure you have some community managers in place, ready to leap in on comments and show your brand’s human side.